sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 ### Description

 The bubble sort algorithm steps through the array and swaps an element with its neighbor if it is out of order.
 This way, the largest unsorted value "bubbles" to the to end of the array on each pass.
-Since we know that the largest value has been properly sorted, additional passes are performed using the remaining, unsorted subsection of the array.
-This can be seen in the above gif when elements are colored orange after being sorted.
+Since we know that the largest value has been properly sorted (shown above in orange), additional passes are performed using the remaining, unsorted subsection of the array (shown above in blue).
 Optimized versions of bubble sort also break from the loop if the array is detected to be sorted.
 For more information, see the [mycodeschool video tutorial](https://www.youtube.com/watch?v=Jdtq5uKz-w4&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=3).

 ### [Implementation](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/blob/main/src/sorting/SortingAlgorithms.java) in Java